jamezjaz/Robot_Market/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
   This is an e-commerce web application.
 It's a front-end application built with React and Redux.
 Here, the homepage displays a list of robots for users to browse, a cart that shows a list of selected robots is displayed on the right side of the screen.
   On this market, users can filter robots based material type.
 They cannot add more than 5 different robots to cart.
 If a specific robot run out of stock, its add to cart button would be disabled.
+This project consumes a third party REST API.

 ## Preview
 ![robot-market](https://user-images.githubusercontent.com/57812000/130688692-6e3bcdb1-0aa6-4b93-9e20-4d5f9f097ad9.png)